People: All users

 - After the app is added, the integration must be connected and authorized on a personal level to import Azure Cards.

-✏️ In order to set up Azure Cards with Miro, the Azure admin and Miro admin must be the same account.
-Please note that while adding Azure Cards requires Miro Team or Company Admin permissions and Azure organization owner permissions, these permissions can be downgraded after the connection is complete.
+While adding Azure Cards requires Miro Team or Company Admin permissions and Project Collection Admin group permissions in Azure Boards, these permissions can be downgraded after the connection is complete.
 The admin cannot be removed, however, and must retain access to the Azure project.

-How to add Azure Cards at the organization or team level
+Add Azure Cards for your organization or team

 ✏️ To connect Azure Cards at the team level, you must be a Team Admin.